 AirPods may be the best wireless headphones around.
-In part, thanks to how seamlessly they connect to your other Apple devices.
-But many users report the left or right AirPort isn’t recognized anymore and there’s a flashing green light on the case.
+In part, this is thanks to how seamlessly they connect to your other Apple devices.
+But many users report the left or right AirPod isn’t recognized anymore, and that there’s a flashing green light on the case.

 Find out what’s going on and the best ways to fix it below.